Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/git-basics-help-my-case-sensitive-filename-changes-dont-commit.md

 ```

 This command will remove the Git cached version of all files/folders in this directory.
-You will see all files show up in your git changes, but don't worry.
+You will see all files in your git changes, but don't worry.
 The next step will fix it.

 ![Remove git cache](https://cdn.hashnode.com/res/hashnode/image/upload/v1636609080967/CNJjyme_5F.png)